HumanCompatibleAI/learning-from-human-preferences/README.md

 `pytest tests/`

 ## Human Preferences GUI
-When not training with human rather than synthetic preferences, you'll see two windows: a larger one showing a pair of examples of agent behaviour, and another smaller window showing the last full episode that the agent played (so you can see how qualitative behaviour is changing).
+When training with human rather than synthetic preferences, you'll see two windows: a larger one showing a pair of examples of agent behaviour, and another smaller window showing the last full episode that the agent played (so you can see how qualitative behaviour is changing).
 Enter 'L' in the terminal to indicate that you prefer the left example; 'R' to indicate